 We spent a couple minutes at the top of the pass, taking pictures and checking out the cool stone hut before putting our packs back on and heading down the pass in search of a campsite.

 The far side of the pass featured streams that basically spanned the entire hillside and swallowed the trail, to go along with with snow fields and Boulder fields to traverse because the trail was buried someplace under the snow.

-Eventually, after the sun had dropped behind the mountains, we managed to find some camp sites and set up for the night next to a small river that drains a high lake.
+Eventually, after the sun had dropped behind the mountains, one of the other thru hikers that we had been leapfrogging for a few days came back on the trail and directed us to some camp sites they had found and we set up for the night next to a small river that drains a high lake.